heimrichhannot/contao-encore-bundle/docs/setup_project.md

  module.exports = config;
 ```

+## Further information
-> We recommend adding corejs polyfill (former babel polyfill) into your setup, see [Javascript setup section](setup_javascript.md) for more informations.
+- We recommend adding corejs polyfill (former babel polyfill) into your setup, see [Javascript setup section](setup_javascript.md) for more informations.